katydid/parser/Readme.md

 </table>

-Note: Some of these implementations are outdated and implement a previous design of the interface.
+*: Implementation is outdated and implement a previous parser design.
+They need updating to this new parser interface.

 ## More